|Sovereign Harbour||Estate Agents' COP||Council Tax Wrongs||SH Disability Association||E-mails|

-In the USA and elsewhere, but not in the UK, property tax exemptions or heavy discounts for the disabled seniors, those over 65, are common USA-wide, see those in Florida at http://floridarevenue.com/dor/property/brochures/pt110.pdf,also Washington State at http://dor.wa.gov/docs/pubs/prop_tax/seniorexempt.pdf and Georgia at http://www.georgialegalaid.org/resource/property-tax-relief-for-seniors-and-veterans as merely three examples of what all American states without exception and their local authorities have long been offering routinely to their senior citizens over 65 mostly when earning under US$50,000 annually, the disabled of any age and military veterans.
+In the USA and elsewhere, but not in the UK, property tax exemptions or heavy discounts for the disabled seniors, those over 65, are common USA-wide.
+All American states without exception and their local authorities have long been offering routinely to their senior citizens over 65 mostly when earning under US$50,000 annually, the disabled of any age and military veterans.
 Barbados, Bermuda, Canada, and European countries have followed the US example.
 There, they either no longer charge their disabled or over 65 year old owner-residents any council-tax equivalent property taxes if below a certain taxable value or apply a generous discount of up to 50%.
 In stark contrast, most elderly in the UK who are home owners or renters get no Council Tax relief at all unless they are either earning a means-tested minimum income to qualify or, if (a) disabled and (b) can qualify in one-band facilities requirements where they live.

-In the USA, in 2016 the median property tax throughout the country was $2,232.
+In the USA, in 2019 the median property tax throughout the country was $2,232.
 (The only exceptions to this are Westchester and Rockland counties, both in New York).
 Hugely more than in London, England.
-The median is only $216 a year in Tunica County, Mississippi.
+(The median is $216 a year in Tunica County, Mississippi.)

-In none of the cities or towns of Europe, USA, Australia, New Zealand, Canada, etc. do any such similar massive UK Human Rights Wrongs occur.
+In none of the cities or towns of Europe, USA, Australia, New Zealand, Canada, etc. do any such similar massive property tax wrongs occur.
 Everywhere else revises their methodology at least once every five years and makes appropriate corrections to help ensure no one property is taxed higher than an equivalently priced property.
 There, property taxes are paid on both land and buildings owned by that property.

 |A||Up to and including £40,000|